dennisryanlee/metric-imperial-convertor/tracking.md

 Tracking:

 12/05/22:
-Accomplished - it appears only lowercase units are being accepted; need to change regex to accept uppercase units also; change switch statements to accept uppercase also
+Accomplished - it appears only lowercase units are being accepted; need to change regex to accept uppercase units also; change switch statements to accept uppercase also; resolve comparing arrays in JavaScript - used JSON.stringify - to resolve 'l' init unit problem
 Tomorrow -

 12/04/22: